Juggling competing financial goals

 Get family members on the same page

-Even couples and families with similar goals can differ when it comes to priorities, notes Matt Wesley, also a managing director at the Merrill Center for Family Wealth.
+Even couples and families with similar goals can differ when it comes to priorities, notes Matthew Wesley, also a managing director and wealth strategist at the Merrill Center for Family Wealth.
 To narrow down a list of goals or priorities, Wesley suggests a technique he calls “The Fist of Five.”
 A goal is proposed and discussed, and then each family member votes by raising zero to five fingers, representing their level of support.
 “The process continues until every goal on the list gets at least three fingers from everyone,” says Wesley.
 “That way, you’re not just getting compromise; you’re building consensus.”

 Build your investments around your priorities

 Now you’re ready to work with your advisor to put investment strategies in place to help you pursue your goals.
 “Start with the essential goals,” says Galinskaya.
 Once you have a solid strategy for funding those, you can create strategies to invest for your important goals and, finally, plan ways to invest for your aspirational goals.
 Your advisor will take your risk tolerance and the amount of time you have to pursue each of these goals into account as you build your portfolio.
 He or she may also suggest other choices for you to consider, such as a health savings account to help cover long-term medical costs, or a 529 education savings account to prepare for tuition expenses.